IPCC-WG1/Chapter-2_Fig10/Readme_for_code_fig2.10.txt

 #
 # List of all files and subfolders
 #
-# “historical ERF.xlsx” file in “Annex Climate Tables” in the
-# “Annex 5 Historical and SSP effective radiative forcing” folder
+# “table_A3.3_historical_ERF_1750-2019_best_estimate” file available here: https://bit.ly/3UD9YHX as part of the extended datasets and further auxiliary data are made available here: https://doi.org/10.5281/zenodo.5705391
 #
 # Postprocessing:
 # see Readme file